 There are a few countries who lay claim to the origins of football, including China, Greece and Italy, but the honour of being the country who introduced the first Football Association in the world goes to our neighbours, and rivals, (The Auld Enemy) England.
 1863 was the year, and by 1880 Scotland, Wales and Ireland had followed suit, forming their own Football Associations.
 Nowadays of course, football is a worldwide sport.

 The first ever international football match was between Scotland and England on 30th Nov 1872, a year before the Scottish Football Association was founded.
-Result was 0-0.

 Who could ever have envisaged the impact football would have had on the world?

-The popularity of the game over the years has not been overlooked by the TV companies, who have had a major influence on the game and continue to plough millions of pounds into producing lucrative TV deals.
+The popularity of the game over the years has not been overlooked by Television companies, who have had a major influence on the game and continue to plough millions of pounds into producing lucrative TV deals.
 This television money has been great for the football clubs of all countries, but at the same time has widened the gap between the rich and the poor.

 We are one of the countries who have suffered as a result, despite having two of the biggest clubs in the world, Celtic and Rangers, known as the ‘Old Firm’.

 Anyway, enough of my ramblings on the financial state of football, let’s have a more serious look at the Scottish game and our fitba daft fans.
 Prior to the TV companies taking a hold on the game, Scottish football had enjoyed a moderate degree of success in Europe, considering we’re such a small country.

 CELTIC FC were the first British team to win the European Cup, defeating the much-fancied Inter Milan 2-1 in Lisbon on 25th May 1967.

 RANGERS FC won the European Cup Winners Cup in 1972 beating Dynamo Moscow 3-2 in Barcelona, eliminating Bayern Munich on the way.